k0pak4/mass-sslscan/README.md

 # mass-sslscan

 Mass SSL Scan is used to run SSLScan against a large number of targets, outputting it into a format that can be used in reporting.
+Read more about it [here on the Raxis blog](https://raxis.com/blog/reporting-tools).

 ## Installation